 When the court distributes the retirement account funds, it will consider contributions to the marriage from the spouse not named on the benefits.
 Other considerations include the length of marriage and the number of years the contributions were made.
 Finally, they will consider whether there has been reliance on the expectation of future retirement benefits for the spouse.

 If the retirement is from the military, it is always subject to equitable distribution for both spouses.

 Are you in the process of filing for divorce in Georgia or just getting ready to consider the process?
 You don’t have to wonder about Georgia divorce laws and what they mean.
 Reeder Law Firm is here to answer your questions and give you the professional advice and support you need.
 Find out what Georgia divorce laws mean for your retirement account.
-Request your free, confidential consultation by calling Reeder Law firm today at (770) 475-2521.
+Request your free, confidential consultation with a Cumming family law attorney today.